emaesen/docker-on-windows-setup/README.md

 $ cd /c/"Program Files"/Oracle/VirtualBox
 $ ./VBoxManage.exe setextradata default VBoxInternal2/SharedFoldersEnableSymlinksCreate/d/gitlab 1
 ```
-Note: This enables the *use* of symlinks, *but does not give/set permissions!*
+Note: This enables the *use* of symlinks, *but does not give/set permissions!* (That requires a separate step - see further below)

 * PS: You can read the settings with
 ```bash